Team-Connect-4/LAP3_Backend/README.md

 ### Wins

 - App is working smoothly
-- socket.io displays number of current users
+- socket.io displays number of users online
 - Design is eye-catching and creative
 - Successful and enjoyable teamwork
 - Tailwind CSS is a pleasure to work with and saves time
+- Test coverage is at 50% front-end and xx% back-end

 ### Challenges